 In a sense it contains nothing that is really new.
 All who know anything of India are aware, of course, of the prime evils of Hinduism, of the horrors of the child marriage system, of the universality of sexual vice in its most extravagant forms, of the monstrously absurd brutalities of the caste system, of the filthy personal habits of even the most highly educated classes-which, like the degradation of Hindu women, are unequalled even amongst the most primitive African or Australian savages-of the universal cruelty to animals, and of the equally universal prevalence of laziness, untruthfulness, cowardice and personal corruption which in the code of Mother India are not recognised as faults at all.
 But these evils have never before, within living memory at any rate, been described for English readers as faithfully and as ruthlessly as Miss Mayo describes them.
 And the reason for this is not far to seek.
 English officials and even English missionaries have never cared to write quite frankly about India, because of the possibly disastrous repercussions of such frankness upon their own work out there.
 They have not sought to paint the Hindu as he is, simply because it was with the Hindu that they were seeking to establish friendly relations-and also perhaps because one or two efforts in this direction, made by early missionaries, produced some extremely embarrassing results. . . .

 She tells without reticence what she has seen.
-And the picture she draws is so appalling that THE IMPACT no civilised reader could fail to hope that its horrors are exaggerated.
+And the picture she draws is so appalling that no civilised reader could fail to hope that its horrors are exaggerated.
 But they are not.
 The documented narrative is completely convincing; . . .
 Chiefly she espouses the cause of the baby girls, but the rest of her analysis of Indian social conditions is quite equally startling and convincing.
-She makes the claims for Swaraj1 seem nonsense and the will to grant it almost a crime.2 As many Indian editors and political leaders had been accustomed to look to this journal for a sympathetic understanding of their aspirations, such a review as the above, coming from that source, seemed to them like treachery.
+She makes the claims for Swaraj1 seem nonsense and the will to grant it almost a crime.4

+As many Indian editors and political leaders had been accustomed to look to this journal for a sympathetic understanding of their aspirations, such a review as the above, coming from that source, seemed to them like treachery.
 Their immediate response was to attack both the book and the paper with equal violence.
-Said the leading editorial of an outstanding Swaraj newspaper published in Madras: We propose to deal briefly here with a Miss Katherine Mayo, who has perpetrated an atrocious piece of mendacious and malignant propaganda entitled Mother India.
+Said the leading editorial of an outstanding Swaraj newspaper published in Madras :

+We propose to deal briefly here with a Miss Katherine Mayo, who has perpetrated an atrocious piece of mendacious and malignant propaganda entitled Mother India.
 We have not yet seen a copy of this precious production.
-But we are enabled to gather a fairly clear idea of Miss Mayo's masterpiece from the deliriously enthusiastic full-dress reviews which have appeared in the press of Great Britain. . . .
-The virulence of the hack, 1 Swaraj is an elastic term signifying home-rule, independence, or other varieties of increased political power, according to the views of the individual using it.
+But we are enabled to gather a fairly clear idea of Miss Mayo's masterpiece from the deliriously enthusiastic fulldress reviews which have appeared in the press of Great Britain. . . .
+The virulence of the hack, whose drivel besmirches the pages of the New Statesman and makes one wonder what has become of the sanity and good taste which once so distinguished that paper, simply passes all bounds of decency.1

 2 The New Statesman, London, July 16th, 1927.